JUSTICE SOCIETY OF AMERICA

 JSA vol. 2 #17 (May 2026)

 Part 6: Green Lantern saves the heroes from an explosion in the Starco building.
 The Flash discovers another ally — the Spectre holding up a collapsed subway tunnel.
 Doctor Fate and Hawkman discover that the Ultra-Humanite has taken the body of a giant albino gorilla.
 After disabling the explosives and Ultra, the heroes decide to form a more permanent bond, as the "Justice Society" (suggested by Green Lantern).
 The Sandman lends the use of his brownstone mansion as their headquarters.
 Founding members are the Atom, Doctor Fate, the Flash, Green Lantern, Hawkman, Hourman, Sandman and the Spectre.
-Wonder Woman returns to Themyscira; Will Everett takes personal time to adjust.
-Note: Originally, Ultra did not take the form of a gorilla until much later, Justice League of America #195 (Oct.
+Wonder Woman returns to someplace unspecified; Will Everett takes personal time to adjust.
+Note: Originally, Ultra did not assume the form of a gorilla until Justice League of America #195 (Oct.
 1981).

 JSA vol. 2 #18 (June 2026)